 This is the worst case scenario on all of the speculation on cell size and natural comb.
 I think if you're here reading this you probably know the best case scenario, which is that it will solve your Varroa problems.

 I don't know what all the rest of you have experienced, but with no treatments (on large cell size) I lost all my bees whenever I wouldn't treat for a couple of years.
 But finally I lost them even after treating with Apistan.
 It was obvious that the mites had built resistance.
-I've heard of big outfits losing their entire operation WHILE treating with Apistan or CheckMite.
+I've heard of big outfits losing their entire operation while treating with Apistan or CheckMite.
 So we have reached the point where whether you treat or not, they all die anyway quite often.
 I think the problem here comes down to us not wanting to "do nothing".
 We want to attack the problem and so we do whatever the experts tell us because we are desperate.
 But what they are telling us is failing anyway.
-Once I lost them all AFTER I treated them, I could no longer see any reason to treat them.
+Once I lost them all after I treated them, I could no longer see any reason to treat them.
 Treating only perpetuates the problem.
 It breeds bees that can't survive whatever you are treating for, contaminates the comb and upsets the whole balance of the hive.

 Ecology of the hive

 There is no way to maintain the complex ecology of a natural beehive while dumping in poisons and antibiotics.
 The beehive is a web of micro and macro life.
-There are more than 170 kinds of benign or beneficial mites, as many or more kinds of insects, 8,000 or more benign or beneficial microorganisms that have been identified so far, some of which we know the bees cannot live without and some of which we suspect keep other pathogens in balance.
-Every treatment we dump in a hive, from essential oils that interfere with the bees smell (which is how everything in the dark of the hive is communicated) and kill microorganisms (beneficial and otherwise); to organic acids which kill microorganisms as well as many insects and benign mites to acaracides (which are always just things that kill arthropods which include insects and mites but kill mites at a slightly higher rate); to antibiotics which kill the microflora most of which is either beneficial or benign but useful in maintaining the balance and crowding out pathogens; even to sugar syrup which has a pH that is detrimental to the success of many of the beneficial organisms and advantageous to many of the pathogens (EHB, AFB, Chalkbrood, Nosema etc.) unlike the pH of honey that is much lower and detrimental to the pathogens and hospitable to many known beneficial organisms.
+There are more than 750 kinds of benign or beneficial mites, as many or more kinds of insects, 8,000 or more benign or beneficial microorganisms that have been identified so far, some of which we know the bees cannot live without and some of which we suspect keep other pathogens in balance.
+Here is the research that established that and much more: https://beeuntoothers.com/gilliam-archive/ Every treatment we dump in a hive, from essential oils that interfere with the bees smell (which is how everything in the dark of the hive is communicated) and kill microorganisms (beneficial and otherwise); to organic acids which kill microorganisms as well as many insects and benign mites to acaracides (which are always just things that kill arthropods which include insects and mites but kill mites at a slightly higher rate); to antibiotics which kill the microflora most of which is either beneficial or benign but useful in maintaining the balance and crowding out pathogens; even to sugar syrup which has a pH that is detrimental to the success of many of the beneficial organisms and advantageous to many of the pathogens (EHB, AFB, Chalkbrood, Nosema etc.) unlike the pH of honey that is much lower and detrimental to the pathogens and hospitable to many known beneficial organisms.
 I think we've reached the point that it's silly to act like we've been doing any good when the bees are collapsing in spite of, if not because of all of this.

 Downside of not treating